Code of Standards

 - Provide basic marketing for their organizations and the horses in their care.
 Marketing may include website, television, radio, online, social media or print media.

 - Portray all media via press release, Internet, articles, or interviews with a positive outlook on Thoroughbred aftercare and the racing industry.

 - Each facility should have one spokesperson who communicates with media with specific talking points concerning the racing industry and other issues the media may raise.

 All facilities used by the organization, including foster farms, shall provide the necessary care needed to ensure that the needs of each horse are being met.
 Qualified staff members or volunteers should work directly with a veterinarian to create a balanced health care management plan for the type of horses under their care.
-Accredited organizations shall substantially adhere to TAA’s Best Practices for Horse Health Care Management.
+Accredited organizations shall substantially adhere to Thoroughbred Aftercare Alliance’s Best Practices for Horse Health Care Management.
 Accredited organizations shall:

 - Have procedures in place to ensure that competent, experienced personnel – including staff, volunteers and veterinarians – are available at all times to oversee the facility’s horse care.